Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 - While pyramidal cells in layers II and III seem to be the main pathway between adjacent cortical areas.
 ![Figure 5.6](figure5-6.png)
 - It’s generally accepted that gross brain architecture is genetically coded while fine brain architecture is developed through experience and learning.
-- Synfire chains: information transmission in neuronal chains.
+- *Synfire chains*: information transmission in neuronal chains.
 - We start with a simple, linear chain of neurons.
 ![Figure 5.8](figure5-8.png)
 - This simple chain isn’t biologically realistic because